The Second Five Common Assumptions That Often Hurt Small Businesses

 While it’s good for you to have more work than you can handle, there is no guarantee that you will always have this amount of work in the future.
 What happens if the economy changes or new market trends make it tougher for your business to gain new leads?
 One good example is brick and mortar book stores like Borders, and Barn & Nobles, who are struggling to compete with Amazon as more consumers read their books on their computers and mobile devices.

 Investing in online marketing for your business is a wise move, especially when you are in a position to afford it.
 Building a good brand name online for any business takes time and hard work; you should not wait until your business sales shrink before beginning your online marketing campaign.
 If you do, it might be too late.
-Your competition may be light-years ahead of you.
+Your competitions may be light-years ahead of you.

 7th: “I heard that one of my competitors did not get much of a return on their SEO marketing investment, so I don’t think it will work for my business.”